It's the experience that matters - this is something that most event organizers understand at least intuitively.

 When it comes to event technology, it’s import for organizers to think about how tech can help to take events in new directions.
 Planners should also be aware of the power that mobile event apps can have on engaging attendees and empowering event goers.

 Sarah Hill is a professional blogger and creative content writer.
-She works as a Marketing Manager at Group Se7en Events, a leading event management and corporate event planning agency in London, delivering global meeting and free venue finding service.
+She works as a Marketing Manager at Seven Events, a leading event management and corporate event production agency in London, delivering global meeting and free venue finding service.